 If you haven’t looked at your default Photos app in a while, you may want to check it out.
 Both Google Photos (Android) and Photos (iPhone) received major photo updates earlier in 2022.
 Albums now use smart features like facial recognition, location detection and other technology to categorize and sort your photos into what they call “smart galleries.”
 This means you no longer have to scroll endlessly through chronological images.

 But you don’t have to just rely on your smartphone to sort your photos for you.
 Take your photo organization one step further by creating custom albums based on personalized criteria like people, events, and things.
 Organization is important because it helps keep memories in easily accessible places, especially when there are thousands of photos on one device.

 Explore Backup Options

 Secondary apps, iCloud, and external hard drives are always a great option.
-The prices can vary, but Google Photos has an affordable monthly plan for both Android and iPhone starting at $1.99, and the first 15 GB of storage is free! iCloud is similar in price, with the first 5 GB of storage free, though keep in mind that it’s restricted to iPhone users only.
+Pricing can vary, but Google Photos has an affordable subscription for both Android and iPhone starting at $1.99.
+Plus, the first 15 GB of storage is free! iCloud is similar in price, with the first 5 GB of storage free, though keep in mind that it’s restricted to iPhone users only.
 Hard drives are sometimes preferred, especially when a user doesn’t want to have to worry about monthly costs.
 Additionally, there’s another easy way to externally store photos with a device like the SanDisk Connect Wireless stick, which is available from 16 GB all the way up to 256 GB.
 The device seamlessly connects to your phone wirelessly and downloads the latest photos automatically when it’s nearby.